Spiffy Speak

 Select the Heading Style with Forethought

-After the fabric, the heading style of the curtains for open doorways is the next most influential aspect that determines the visual appeal of the drapery.
+After the fabric, the heading style of your curtains for open doorways is the next most influential aspect that determines the visual appeal of the drapery.
 For example, heading styles with pre-stitched pinch pleats feature a very architectural appeal with their rich folds and uniform gather.
 Whereas, in other heading styles, curtains form pleats as they gather on the pole, offering a less structural appeal that is fitting for informal spaces and modern decor styles.

 If your doorway curtains primarily serve an aesthetic purpose and will always be plopped on the wall, the pinch pleats, with their formal sumptuous appeal can be considered.
 But if you expect to use them for functional purposes, it is better to avoid these styles as the rear side is not as presentable as their festive front side.
 Here, we recommend styles like grommet tops, rod pockets and flat panel tops that look almost the same on both sides.